ooni/spec/backends/bk-005-ooni-run.md

 * date: 2022-06-15
 * status: _draft_

-This document aims at providing a functional specification for OONI Run.
+This document provides a functional specification for OONI Run.

 # 1.0 System overview